Ramandeep146/Snake-Using-Reversed-Linked-List/README.md

 My own version of classic 2d snake game in which the snake grows by 1 size after eating an apple.
 The player can also reverse the snake’s direction anytime i.e., the head becomes the tail, and the tail becomes the head.

 - Created customized singly linked list data structure to store the body of snake.
-- Implemented reversing the snake by reversing the linked list.
+- Implemented algorithm to reverse the snake my reversing the linked list.